Section 179 Vehicles For 2025

 Special rules.

-When you speak to your accountant or tax professional about Section 179 for vehicles in 2024, they will probably tell you about some of the special rules in place.
+Several rules and limitations are associated with the Section 179 deduction concerning business vehicles.
 One such rule deals with income.
 First, your Section 179 deduction cannot exceed your annual net taxable income.
-Next, your vehicle cannot be used for transporting people or property for payment or hire.
+Next, your vehicle cannot be used to transport people or property for payment or hire.

-If you purchase a new or used vehicle, it must be put into service, also referred to as “business use,” in the calendar year you buy it before December 31, 2024.
-You will need to provide proof that your vehicle was used for business when electing the Section 179 deduction.
-This will be helpful if your business ever has to deal with a tax audit.
+If you purchase a vehicle, it must be put into service, also referred to as “business use,” in the calendar year you buy it before December 31, 2025.
+You will need to provide proof that your vehicle was used for business at least 50% of the time when electing the Section 179 deduction.
+This will be helpful if your company ever has to deal with a tax audit.
+Lastly, a bonus depreciation of 40% may apply to your business vehicle purchase in 2025.4

 Source: